cdli-gh/blog/_blog/gsoc20/mobile_app/posts/04_week4.md

 ---
 Welcome of CDLI Blogs.

-Please update the author name and add tags too.

-This page should contain the report made for every week.
+This page contains reports made for every week.<br><br>

-Replace Project# with your project name.

 ## Week Summary

-A complete report of the work done during the week must be written here.
+I installed CakePHP and setup the environment to start working with the admin panel.

 ## Daily Work Update